netzpirat/guard-rspectacle/README.md

 If you have any questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

-## Prove of concept
+## How it works

-**This is an early stage proof of concept.
-The idea is that Guard starts the Rails environment, reloads changed Ruby files and starts the RSpec runner embedded in the current process.**
+The idea is that Guard starts the Rails environment, reloads changed Ruby files and starts the RSpec runner embedded in the current process.
+Please be sure to [understand the limitation](#reloading) of this approach.

+If you want to use a safer approach to run your specs, try [guard-rspec](https://github.com/guard/guard-rspec).

 ## Install